 Pavel Sheremet was killed in Kyiv on July 20, 2016, when an explosive device detonated under the car he was driving.
 He was 44 years old.

 Sheremet, who wrote for the independent news website Ukrainska Pravda, was driving to the offices of the independent broadcaster Radio Vesti, where he also hosted a morning radio show, when the car he was driving exploded, Ukrainska Pravda reported.
-Ukrainian Prosecutor General Yuriy V. Lutsenko said that a car bomb had caused the explosion, according to press reports.
+Yuriy Lutsenko, Ukraine’s prosecutor general at the time, said that a car bomb had caused the explosion, according to press reports.
 Sheremet was a 1998 recipient of CPJ’s International Press Freedom Award.

 Then-Ukrainian President Petro Poroshenko condemned Sheremet’s murder, requested that top law enforcement officials personally oversee the probe, and urged them to seek assistance from the FBI and other international law enforcement experts, according to a statement on the president’s website.

 According to reports in the local and international press, investigators said that they were investigating Sheremet’s journalism as the primary motive in a case of premeditated murder.
 Authorities also said they were investigating the possibility that the killers had sought to kill Alena Pritula, owner and former editor of Ukrainska Pravda, whose car Sheremet was driving when he died, Ukrainska Pravda reported.
 Poroshenko ordered law enforcement agencies to place Pritula under protection, Ukrainska Pravda said.

 Sheremet’s friends told journalists that he and Pritula had complained of being followed in Kyiv.
 Sheremet told Reuters in October 2015 that he did not feel safe visiting Moscow, where he had previously worked as a journalist.

-"I’m threatened often and given hints.
-Every time I go to Moscow, it’s like I’m in a minefield," he told the news agency.
+“I’m threatened often and given hints.
+Every time I go to Moscow, it’s like I’m in a minefield,” he told Reuters.